Life’s Third Act

 - Embracing Mental Ageing 5 ways in which life gets better as we get older.

 Guy Robertson was Editor of Working with Older People and undertook much of the thinking on older people services for national and local government.
-His handbook – The Ten Steps of Positive Ageing is an excellent manual on how to age well drawing on the latest science.
+His handbook – The Ten Steps of Positive Ageing is an excellent manual drawing on the latest science.

 - Personal discovery – exploring your attitude to ageing